jbrunton/cleanup-pulumi-stacks/README.md

 ## Policies

 Cleanup policies are listed under the `policies` key in the config.
-They must be given a `ttl` (time-to-live), and can also be configured to match on stack names, tags or both.
+They must be given a `ttl` (time-to-live), and additional match parameters based on stack names or tags.

 ### TTL Policy